 Uneven temperatures: As described above, a single-stage air conditioner cools your home with very short but strong blasts of cool air.
 And this can lead to very uneven temperatures throughout the home.
 If you have a multi-level home, we especially don’t recommend investing in a single-stage AC as uneven temperatures become even more of a problem with upstairs rooms.

 Two-stage air conditioners have compressors that can run at 2 speeds: high and low.
 So, during mild summer days (such as the majority of Denver’s summer days), your AC will only run at a steady, low pace to cool your home.
 But on very hot days it can also ramp up to full blast speed to keep you comfortable.
 Usually the “low” speed operates at 60-70% of the high speed.

 Efficiency: Let’s go back to our car analogy.
 A car that’s driving at a steady pace eats less gas than a car that’s driving very fast but constantly stopping and starting.
 And that’s how a two-stage AC works.
 Eighty percent of the time, the system relies on the low speed to cool your home which means less energy is used.

 Even temperatures: A slow, steady push of cool air means you benefit from even temperatures throughout your home.

 Longer, quieter cycles: Running at 70% of its full capacity allows a two-stage air conditioner to operate much quieter than a single-stage AC.

 Cost: Two-stage ACs cost more than single-stage ACs.
-On average, two-stage systems can cost more than a single-stage but the upside is that they can save you money in monthly energy bills.
+On average, two-stage systems can cost more than a single-stage, but the upside is that they can save you money on monthly energy bills.